darribas/gds_scipy16/content/infrastructure/README.md

 On Windows: `activate scipy16`

-We need two additional packages via pip once the environment is activated:
+We need two additional packages once the environment is activated:

 ```
-pip install folium geojson
+conda install -c ioos folium=0.2.0
+conda install -c ioos geojson=1.3.2
 ```

 From there you can fire up jupyter and open the notebooks for the tutorial.

-This approach has been tested on Linux, Mac OS X, and Windows 10.
+This approach has been tested on Linux, (not yet Mac OS X), and Windows 10.

 ### Notes